mdoege/TUROjs/README.md

 Start play by dragging a white piece.
 If you want to switch sides, press the Get Move button.
 If you click the button repeatedly, the computer will play itself.

+You can also select different engines: Bare, Bernstein, Plankalkül, and SOMA.
+The selection can be changed during a game, so e.g. each move can be played by a different engine.

 ### Other packages used

 * [chess.js](https://github.com/jhlywa/chess.js)